2 Times: Commercial performance

-The song achieved success in many European countries where it was a top-10 hit, particularly in Scotland and the Flanders region of Belgium, where it reached number one.
-It peaked at number two in Denmark, Ireland, New Zealand and the United Kingdom; it has sold over 500,000 copies in the UK as of 2014.
+The song achieved success in many European countries where it was a top-10 hit, particularly in Denmark, Scotland, and the Flanders region of Belgium, where it reached number one.
+It peaked number two in Ireland, New Zealand and the United Kingdom; it has sold over 500,000 copies in the UK as of 2014.
 It was also a top-10 hit in Australia after initially receiving frequent airplay on Melbourne radio station KIX FM.

 Music video

 The song's accompanying music video was released in 1999 by Energy Productions.
 It sees Ann Lee performing the song during a day in her life, beginning with her waking up in the morning in her hut.
 She cooks, plays with her doll, takes a stroll on the beach and has a bath in her bathtub.
 The video ends with Lee sleeping in her bed.
 The singer has noted that the structure and cinematography of the video was very similar to that of Peter Gabriel's "Sledgehammer"; "The two videos were similar!
 I remember perfectly the 'sledge video' (love Peter Gabriel!) and my movements are in fact very similar - but I think the similarity ends there".
 Parts of the music video were filmed in Whitstable, Kent.